rupumped/rupumped.github.io/README.md

 ## Completely free of JavaScript
 JavaScript is a useful tool for many applications, but slows down browsers and has a history of security vulnerabilities.
 My personal website has interactive and responsive elements, but it does so using CSS.

-## Open Source
-The website is licensed using the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), so you can share and adapt my work freely.

 ## W3C Compliant
 I used Celian Riboulet's [W3C Web Validator](https://marketplace.visualstudio.com/items?itemName=CelianRiboulet.webvalidator) to ensure users should have the same experience regardless of their preferred browser.